exorde-labs/Exorde-Client-Microservice-Mint/README.md

 MAIN_ADDRESS=...
 SPOTTERS_AMOUNT=2 docker compose up -d
 ```

-:warning: **There is automatic orchestration of spotters atm, configuration is completely left to you.**

 # 📘 How to mine EXD

 The client is ran using two `docker compose` files.